-Women will complete self-report methods of assessment at 3 points in pregnancy which coincide with routine antenatal care (12 weeks, 22 weeks and 31 weeks) and 1 postnatal time point at 6 weeks.
+Women will complete self-report methods of assessment at 3 points in pregnancy which coincide with routine antenatal care (up to 15 weeks, approximately 22 weeks and 31 weeks) and 1 postnatal time point at approximately 6 weeks.

 Each site will have a study set-up meeting between the research team and staff to provide information about the study, governance, recruitment procedures and issues to consider in relation to obtaining informed consent from study participants.